2i2c-org/team-compass/practices/coordination.md

 (coordination:active-backlog)=
 ### Active Development Backlog

-The 2i2c Active Development Backlog is defined [at this GitHub Projects Board](https://github.com/orgs/2i2c-org/projects/5).
-It contains the collection of **Tasks** that the team is currently working on.
+The [Active Development Backlog](https://github.com/orgs/2i2c-org/projects/5) contains the collection of **Tasks** that the team is currently working on.
 Tasks are actions that are needed to accomplish some deliverable.
 These tasks are generated from the deliverables on the Projects Backlog.
 They define a “to do” list of tasks to complete on a day-to-day basis.